ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

     Strings returned by invoking a module through ``ActionPlugin._execute_module()`` are automatically marked as ``Unsafe``.
-If an action plugin retrieves informaion from a module through some other means, the module is responsible for marking the data as ``Unsafe`` on its own.
+If an action plugin retrieves informaion from a module through some other means, the action plugin is responsible for marking the data as ``Unsafe`` on its own.

 Once the results are returned to the executor, the executor also audits the results, marking all strings as ``Unsafe``.
 The reason for this second check is in case any poorly coded action plugins